Salawat Yulayev: Biography

 The Baltic port Rogervik had been founded by Peter the Great.
 However, when participants of the Bashkir uprising arrived in Rogervik, the fortress was practically deserted.
 There was only a small garrison and a small number of prisoners.
 Here Salawat and Yulay met their brothers-in-arms in struggle: Pugachev Colonel I.S.
 Aristov, Colonel Kanzafar Usaev, and others.
 Salawat Yulayev and his father lived the rest of their lives in Rogervik.

 When Paul I ascended the throne, the commandant of the fortress Langel submitted an inquiry about moving the remaining participants of the Pugachev Uprising to Taganrog or to Irkutsk to a cloth factory.
 The resolution came from the Senate: The aforementioned convicts are subject to be moved… For their villainies they are banished by imperial command, and it is ordered to keep them in this port with possible caution that they could not run away."
 There was a special manifest on 17 March 1775 which was published by the late empress Catherine II.
 By her order all participants of the Pugachev revolt were to be imprisoned forever, and their names should "be condemned to eternal oblivion and deep silence."
 Under this manifest, local authorities pursued everyone who pronounced the names of the freedom fighter rebels against Russian overlordship.

 Salawat was literate.
 He wrote in Old Tatar, which used to be a common written language for Turkic peoples in the Volga-Ural region.
 Documents signed by him have been preserved.
-Researchers believe that Salavat also spoke Russian.
-After all, he had to communicate with the rebels against Russian imperialism, with the Russian leaders of the uprising.

 People of different nationalities could be found in Salawat's army.
 Despite the ban on mentioning Salawat, the peoples of the region passed on word-of-mouth legends and songs about him.